coinspect/learn-evm-attacks/test/Reentrancy/GMXProtocol/README.md

 }
 ```

-This continuous creation and execution of decreaseOrders between the UPDATER and the KEEPER combined with the direct calls to `increasePosition` in the `Vault` allowed the attacker to systematically drive down the `wbtcGlobalShortAveragePrice` from its legitimate value of approximately $109,505.77 to an artificially depressed $1,913.70.
-A crucial oversight was that while `globalShortSizes` (the total short position size) was correctly updated by the attacker's actions, the averagePrice within the `getGlobalShortAveragePrice` function, used for AUM calculation, remained uncorrected for these "virtual" short positions opened via reentrancy.
-This created a deceptive impression within the system that existing short positions were opened at a much lower (manipulated) average price, leading to an artificially inflated perceived AUM (Assets Under Management) for the GLP.
+This continuous creation and execution of decreaseOrders between the `UPDATER` and the `KEEPER` combined with the direct calls to `increasePosition` in the `Vault` allowed the attacker to systematically drive down the `wbtcGlobalShortAveragePrice` from its legitimate value of approximately $109,505.77 to $1,913.70.
+While `globalShortSizes` (the total short position size) was correctly updated by the attacker's actions, the averagePrice within the `getGlobalShortAveragePrice` function, used for `AUM` calculation, remained uncorrected for these "virtual" short positions opened via reentrancy.
+This created a deceptive impression within the system that existing short positions were opened at a much lower (manipulated) average price, leading to an artificially inflated perceived `AUM` (Assets Under Management) for the `GLP`.

 After some iterations of this loop, the ratio between `wbtcMaxPrice` and `wbtcGlobalShortAveragePrice` reached a point where it was greater than 50, triggering the first branch of the `receive()` function.
 This allowed the attacker to execute a final withdrawal of funds from the `Vault`, draining all the assets.
-The first step of this final withdrawal involved a flash loan from the Uniswap V3 pool, which was used to get the necessary funds.
+The first step of this final withdrawal involved a flash loan from the `Uniswap V3 Pool`, which was used to get the necessary funds.

 ```solidity
 receive() external payable {